 Yes, m3ter supports both billing in advance and in arrears with the following conditions:

-• Billing in arrears is supported for usage only.
+For usage charges, only billing in arrears is supported.
 Billed in arrears is also known as "invoice in arrears", "paid in arrears", or "arrears billing".
 This is when the billing and payment occur after a service is completed, rather than in advance.

-• Other charges such as standing charges, commitments, and minimum spend can be billed in advance or in arrears.
+Other charges such as standing charges, prepayments/commitments, and minimum spend can be billed in advance or in arrears.
 Billing in advance means sending bills to customers before the service is completed.

 Example of billing in advance

-Standing charges, minimum spends, and prepayments can all be set to bill in advance.
+Standing charges, minimum spends, and prepayments/commitments can all be set to bill in advance.
 Suppose

 If the prepayment first bill date is 01-Jul-2022 and prepayment is set to "bill in advance", the upfront fee will appear on the June invoice, which is typically run in the first week of July.